Frequently Asked Questions – Prospective Students

 Is it OK if references are submitted before the application form?

 Yes this is not a problem.
 References and applications can be submitted at any time but not after the deadline.

 I’m currently studying for a Masters degree – should I put “other” for Degree Award?

-If you have not yet received your degree award, please leave this question blank on the form.
+If you have not yet received your degree award, please leave check the ‘in progress’ button on the form .
 Please indicate the date you expect to be awarded your degree in the ‘Date Awarded / Expected’ question.

 I already have a PhD – can I apply to study with the London NERC DTP?